An Introduction to String Diagrams for Computer Scientists: The Case for String Diagrams

-\paragraph{Outline} This paper is an introduction to string diagrams, their syntax and their semantics.
+\paragraph{Outline} This introduction provides a basic overview of string diagrams and their applications.
 Section~\ref{sec:string-diagram-syntax} introduces the formal syntax (for the most common variant) of string diagrams, the rules to manipulate them, and equational theories.
 Section~\ref{sec:graphs} shows how string diagrams may be also thought of as certain (hyper)graphs, thus providing an equivalent combinatorial perspective on these objects.
 In Section~\ref{sec:thstringdiag}, we consider other flavours of string diagrams, which correspond to a different syntax and can be manipulated in more permissive or restrictive ways.
 Section~\ref{sec:semantics} explains how to assign semantics to string diagrams; we cover common examples of semantics and their equational properties.
-Section~\ref{sec:other-trends} contains pointers to different trends that we do not cover in details in this introduction.
+Section~\ref{sec:other-trends} contains pointers to different trends that we do not cover in detail in this introduction.
 Finally, Section~\ref{sec:diagrams-science} is a non-exhaustive lists of applications of string diagrams, both in and outside of computer science.

+The use of category theory is kept to a bare minimum, and we have prioritised intuition over technicalities whenever possible.
+For the reader's convenience, we have included an appendix containing the most rudimentary definitions of category theory.
+However, it should not be treated as an introduction to the topic, for which we recommend~\cite{leinster2014basic}.